 The above diagram shows the Kafka cluster architecture.
 The elements of the Kafka cluster architecture can be explained in the following way:

 Broker: Usually Kafka cluster contains several brokers to preserve load balance.
 As Kafka clusters do not have states, they take zookeeper’s help to sustain cluster state.
-In a second, the number of reads and writes are handled by the single kafka broker instance.
+In a second, the number of reads and writes are handled by the single Kafka broker instance.
 Zookeeper does Kafka broker leader election.

 Consumer: As brokers are stateless, consumers have to record how many messages are spent by utilizing Partition offset.
-If the consumer recognises a specific message offset, it indicates that all the previous messages are consumed by that consumer.
+If the consumer recognizes a specific message offset, it indicates that all the previous messages are consumed by that consumer.
 For consuming the next message, the consumer sends an asynchronous request to the broker to make a set of bytes ready.
 The consumer can rewind or skip anywhere in the partition by using message offset.

 Kafka WorkFlow